Manage Awards FAQs

 Not necessarily.

-• If the change in effort does not entail a change to the overall scope or objectives of the project, prior NSF approval is not required.
-Notify your Grant Officer so the change and your documentation can be retained in OCG records;Ìýalso alert your Proposal Analyst during your next NSF proposal submission to adjust your current and pending support information.
+- If the change in effort does not entail a change to the overall scope or objectives of the project, prior NSF approval is not required.
+Notify your Grant Officer so the change and your documentation can be retained in the Office of Contracts and Grants' records;Ìýalso alert your Proposal Analyst during your next NSF proposal submission to adjust your current and pending support information.

 No, the two-month rule only applies to NSF-funded salary that is paid to senior personnel.